hashicorp/nomad/website/source/docs/agent/telemetry.html.md

 # Client Metrics

 The Nomad client emits metrics related to the resource usage of the allocations and tasks running on it and the node itself.
-Operators have to explicity turn on publishing host and allocation metrics.
+Operators have to explicitly turn on publishing host and allocation metrics.
 Publishing allocation and host metrics can be turned on by setting the value of `publish_allocation_metrics` `publish_node_metrics` to `true`.